You can still remember the first days your small business was in operation.

 Your small business may not struggle to get leads after a while, but what about qualified ones?
-Lead scoring systems included with a CRM can tell you which leads to disqualify and which you must pursue.
+Lead scoring systems offered by CRM software can determine which leads you should disqualify and which you must pursue.

 Reliable Sales Reporting and Predictions

 How much money did your small business make in sales last month?
 What will that number look like in five months?
-The detailed reporting through CRM software can tell you.
-Without that, you’re again guessing, but this time with your whole company riding on the results.
+Any small business CRM software offering reports and analytics tools will tell you the whole story.

-The data you have now will be useful years into the future as you go back and see how far along your small business has come.
+The customer data you have now will be useful years into the future as you go back and see how far along your small business has come.

 What Is It?